 Traditional festival “The Capital Days” held in Vilnius since 1993, will take place in the city on the first weekend of September.
 It is one of the largest cultural celebrations in Vilnius that attracts citizens and city guests with hundreds of events such as concerts, exhibitions, street theatre, fashion shows, movies, carnivals, food markets, etc. Everybody is welcome to join, cause all the cultural events are open and free of charge.

-Even if Eurobasket championship will not be hosted in Lithuania this year, we decided to include the tournament into this article cause all three weeks Lithuanians will be living in the spirit of basketball.
-Lithuania already won the European Basketball Championship three times: in 1937, 1939 and in 2003 and this year fingers are also crossed for the medals.
+Even if the basketball World Cup will not be hosted in Lithuania, we decided to include the tournament into this article cause all three weeks Lithuanians will be living in the spirit of basketball.
+Lithuania is famous for tall people and good basketball players and has a history of winning the European Basketball Championship three times: in 1937, 1939, and in 2003.
+However, the last 10 years for our national team were not that successful: the team did not participate in Tokyo Olympics in 2020, and in FIBA Eurobasket last year, Lithuanians were only 15.
+In addition to that, the official FIBA “Power rankings” forecast the 12 place for Lithuania.
+Nevertheless, the team keeps the spirit strong this year and fingers are still crossed for the medals.

 Lithuanians are not famous only for a good game, but also for devoted and passionate fans.
 During basketball championship, the colours of Lithuania’s flag can be seen everywhere, turning bars, restaurants and people into various hues of yellow, green and red.
 There is also the group of loyal, very energetic fans that always lead the national team in the matches no matter where it takes palce.
 All dressed in green, hundreds of them gather in tournaments waving national three colours flag.
 They sang and blew horns in unison usually for the entire game and get crazy if our team wins